 2. If any complications from treatment, need full recovery.
 If unresolved, may require appropriate specialist assessment, e.g. neuropathy may require a specialist neurology assessment.
 3. Class 1 pilots who have had anthracycline (e.g. doxorubicin, adriamycin, daunorubicin) require cardiological assessment in accordance with the anthracycline (PDF) flow chart.

 (3) the risk of in-flight incapacitation from a recurrence or metastasis is sufficiently low;

-(4) there is no evidence of short or long-term sequelae from treatment that may adversely affect flight safety;
+(4) there is no evidence of short or long-term sequelae from treatment that may jeopardise flight safety;

 1. Recertification a minimum of 4 weeks after the last dose of radiotherapy.